-How the U.S. Dream Academy is helping children on a path of love, peace, truth—and reading.
+The U.S. Dream Academy puts kids on a path of love, peace—and reading.

 Renowned vocalist and pastor Wintley Phipps has performed for American presidents and dignitaries around the world, but it was singing for prison inmates that perhaps touched him most—particularly seeing the dearth of hope in the eyes of children visiting their incarcerated parents.